Next day we drove through the flat, monotonous landscape to our next destination – Denham and Monkey Mia.

 The sun was getting lower, dolphins were frolicking about 50 meters from the shore, a sea turtle appeared for a moment.
 Monkey Mia – what an amazing place.

 Monkey Mia and Denham Summary

-In summary both places: Denham and Monkey Mia offer a lot and it was worth staying there.
-In Denham we could watch sunset over the Indian Ocean (not really as the Dirk Hartog Island is on the way), try fishing and visit the Ocean Park Aquarium.
+In summary, both places: Denham and Monkey Mia offer a lot and it was worth staying there.
+In Denham, we could watch the sunset over the Indian Ocean (not really as the Dirk Hartog Island is on the way), try fishing and visit the Ocean Park Aquarium.